 Fourteen courses are required for honors, the additional two being a two-term honors thesis seminar.
 In this seminar, students are expected to learn research methods, discuss their subjects and approaches to them, share ideas and writing, as they work toward completing their individual theses under the direction of the seminar instructor.
-Honors students are also required to take the Literary Theory Seminar in Spring of their Junior year (note: offered in Winter term for 2007-08).
+Honors students are also required to take the Literary Theory Seminar in Winter of their Junior year.